-The Jefferson Scholars Foundation recently announced that Dorothy Leidner will join the McIntire School of Commerce as the Leslie H. Goldberg Jefferson Scholars Foundation Eminent Professor of Business Ethics, beginning in January 2023.
+The Jefferson Scholars Foundation recently announced that Dorothy Leidner will join the McIntire School of Commerce as the Leslie H. Goldberg Jefferson Scholars Foundation Distinguished Professor in Business Ethics, beginning in January 2023.

 Leidner, an internationally renowned, award-winning information systems expert, brings more than 30 years of experience teaching and conducting leading-edge research to the Commerce School.
 Her work focuses on the multifaceted impact of information systems and technologies on individuals, organizations, and society and has been featured in over 60 journal publications, including MIS Quarterly; Information Systems Research; Organization Science; Journal of Management Information Systems; Decision Sciences Journal; and Journal of Strategic Information Systems, among others.